joshi-aditya/Expense-Manager/webapp/spring-login-master/README.md

 ```

 - Transactions can be deleted by using ```http://localhost:8080/transaction/{id}``` API with DELETE action.
 The "id" in path parameter is the transaction ID of transaction to be deleted

+#### Sample Requests for Transactions with attachments
+- Transactions with attachment can be created by using ```http://localhost:8080/transaction/{id}/attachments``` API with POST action.
+Set the form-data in sample request body with key: "file" and value: image path(s3 bucket/local path)

+- Transactions created by user can be viewed by using ```http://localhost:8080/transaction/{id}/attachments``` API with GET action.

+- Transactions can be updated by using ```http://localhost:8080/transaction/{id}/attachments/{attachmentId}``` API with PUT action.
+The "id" in path parameter is the transaction ID of transaction and "attachmentId" is the attachment ID to be updated.
+Here's the sample request body:
+Set the form-data in sample request body with key: "file" and value: image path(s3 bucket/local path)

+- Transactions can be deleted by using ```http://localhost:8080/transaction/{id}/attachments/{attachmentId}``` API with DELETE action.
+The "id" in path parameter is the transaction ID of transaction and "attachmentId" is the attachment ID to be deleted